Everything to Know About Having Dogs in Workplace

 Of course, the benefits of having a pet-friendly office revolve around employee happiness, but it is also a good idea to keep an eye on your dog’s emotional state.
 For more information on this, check out our article on signs your dog is happy.

-While we’d all love to bring our dog to the office, some dogs may not be comfortable with the noise level, number of people, or the environment, and that’s okay.
+Although we’d all love to bring our dog to work, some dogs may not be comfortable with the noise level, number of people, or the environment of an office, and that’s okay.
 Above all else, your pup’s health and happiness should always be your top priority.
+Be sure to keep your pooch healthy with dog insurance plans from Spot.